riwaelkari/AI-Home-Doctor-Chatbot/README.md

 - `frontend\`: Contains the frontend codes of the Flask server including html, css, and js.
 - `saved_models\`: Contains the checkpoint file for skin disease and knn model.
 - `server\`: Contains the Flask server setup and setup for all the chains.
-- `uploads\`: Folder to contain recieved images and audios.
+- `uploads\`: Folder to contain received images and audios.
 - `Dockerfile`: For containerizing the application.
 - `requirements.txt`: Python dependencies.